jcdoll/purpleAirRelayControl/README.md

 * Generate STLs
 	* install OpenSCAD if necessary
 	* run exportSTLs.bat
-* Print box
+* Print box and shelf
-	* use your preferred settings, no supports required
-	* any filament should be fine, i printed in PLA
-* Print wall mount
-	* use your preferred settings, no supports required
-	* any filament should be fine, i printed in PLA
+	* print external perimeters first for dimensional accuracy
+	* recommended settings: 0.3 mm layer height, 15% infill, slow enough perimeters to avoid overextruded corners

 ### Installation

 * Fill box
-	* attach arduino to the case with M3x8 screws (shorter is preferable if you have any handy)
+	* attach arduino to the case with M3x4 screws (or longer if you have washers available)
 		* the fasteners should self tap the holes if your printer is accurate
 		* don't overtighten or you will strip the plastic
 	* attach the switch to the case using included screws/washers